Ugonz86/Hiking-Project/README.md

-# **Hike PNW**
+# **Hike-PNW**
-##### _*By Trevor Mackie, Uriel Gonzalez and Jordan Safford 11/22/19*_
+###### By Trevor Mackie, Uriel Gonzalez and Jordan Safford 11/22/19

+## **Description**

-#### A JavaScript with APIs website where a user can search for hiking trails nearby with their respective information.
-Data is gathered from various databases via APIs.
+_A JavaScript Application that utilizes API's which will allow a user to search for hiking trails nearby with their respective location.
+Data is gathered from various databases via APIs and providing both nearby trails based on geolocation, as well as the respective weather for that day at a particular location._

 ## **Specs**

-* _A user can input a distance in miles with a specific date and the program returns a list of 10 nearby hikes with detailed information, weather conditions and a google maps directions link based on user inputted criteria._
+A user can input a distance in miles with a specific date and the program returns a list of 10 nearby hikes with detailed information, weather conditions and a google maps directions link based on user inputted criteria.

-* _If a user cannot find a desired trail in the search hikes nearby list, the user can search for a specific place by inputting the name in the search destination search bar, and get redirected to Google Maps, with the user's current location and destination already gathered._
+If a user cannot find a desired trail in the search hikes nearby list, the user can search for a specific place by inputting the name in the search destination search bar, and get redirected to Google Maps, with the user's current location and destination already gathered.

 ## **API Documentation**